bhavin04890/rhdp-pxe/docs/source/cli-based-labs/vol-snaps-group-snaps-cli.rst

 .. code-block:: shell

-  oc get svc -n demo k8s-counter-service
+  oc get svc -n pxbbq pxbbq-svc

 In this step, we took a snapshot of the persistent volume, deleted the database table and then restored our application by restoring the persistent volume using the snapshot!